amilabs/crypto-exchanger/README.md

   - Watching this address for new ETH transactions of ERC20 transfers
   - Sending tokens to your cold address with filling address by the current gas price.
   - Sending ETH funds to your cold address
-  - Stop watching for address
+  - Stoping watching for the address
-  - Notify the administrator that funds were received
+  - Notifying an administrator that funds were received

 ### Installation